 If you visit a hospital or a rehab centre, you’ll often notice that there are indoor plants in some rooms and there’s a reason for that: plants can make you feel happier.

 For one, because the green pop of colour and the pleasant scent of plants bring a bit of the outside to a room, which helps it feel more welcoming, calm, and open.
-No one likes feeling like they’re trapped inside a box, after all.
+No one likes feeling like they’re trapped inside a box.

 Also, and if we want to get a bit more scientific, indoor plants release more oxygen into their air you breathe and, with more oxygen, your organism gets a natural boost and is able to work more effectively.
 As a result, your brain won’t feel as tired and you won’t feel as dull.

 If all of that wasn’t enough, taking care of a plant will bring you a sense of accomplishment that can also make you feel a lot better.

 Best indoor plants for mental health: Lavender, jasmine, and aloe vera plants